Hariom-codes/SkyAI-Squads/README.md

 Retrieval-Augmented Generation
 RAG Overview

-Retrieval-Augmented Generation is one of the core components of the project.
+Retrieval-Augmented Generation (RAG) is one of the core components of the project.

 The purpose of RAG is to provide the Gemini LLM with relevant information retrieved from the project's legal knowledge base.

-Instead of sending only the clause to the LLM, the system first searches the knowledge base and retrieves relevant legal information.
+Instead of sending only the legal clause to the language model, the system first searches the knowledge base and retrieves relevant legal information.

 Legal Clause
-     ↓
+     |
+     v
 Query Embedding
-     ↓
+     |
+     v
 ChromaDB Search
-     ↓
+     |
+     v
 Relevant Knowledge
-     ↓
+     |
+     v
 Clause + Retrieved Context
-     ↓
+     |
+     v
 Gemini LLM
-     ↓
+     |
+     v
 AI Analysis
 Knowledge Base Preparation

-The 20 legal PDF documents are processed before being used for retrieval.
+The 20 legal PDF documents are processed before they are used for retrieval.

-The preparation pipeline is:

 20 Legal PDFs
-      ↓
+      |
+      v
 Document Loading
-      ↓
+      |
+      v
 Text Extraction
-      ↓
+      |
+      v
 Document Chunking
-      ↓
+      |
+      v
 Gemini Embeddings
-      ↓
+      |
+      v
 Vector Storage
-      ↓
+      |
+      v
 ChromaDB

 The documents are divided into smaller chunks so that relevant sections can be retrieved efficiently.